laprasdev/laprasdevelopment/README.md

-- 👋 Hi, I’m @laprasdevelopment
+- 👋 Hi, I’m @laprasdev
-- 👀 I’m interested in the intersection between art, procedural, and decentralized systems
+- 👀 I’m interested in the intersection between Art, procedural, and decentralized systems
 - 🌱 I’m currently learning how to shape digital worlds in c# & solidity
-- 💞️ I’m looking to collaborate on [sideways 8]
 - 📫 How to reach me
-  - @oddishdoteth on twitter
   - @_lapras on discord

 <!---